saimouli/px4VIO/README_MAVROS.md

 This repository is a copy of the VISLAM from ATLFlight/ros-examples, modified to work with the px4 flight stack.

 ## Preparations
-Get the mavros sources into your catkin's source directory by following the instructions from the [official px dev page](https://dev.px4.io/en/ros/mavros_installation.html).
+Get the mavros sources into your catkin's source directory by following the instructions from the [mavros git page](https://github.com/mavlink/mavros/tree/master/mavros#source-installation).

+Note: Step 3 should also include `--rosdistro kinetic` flag.

 ## Build
 `catkin build`